adrsub22/transit-opportunity-analysis/README.md

 A few things to know before you trust the numbers.
 The longer version is in [`docs/methodology.md`](docs/methodology.md).

+- **Block group and tract boundaries changed between 2010 and 2020.** ACS vintages with end years ≤ 2020 use 2010 geography; later vintages use 2020 geography.
+The pipeline handles this by area-weighted apportionment of older vintages onto 2020 geography — see [`docs/harmonization.md`](docs/harmonization.md).
+Without that step, a "growth" map is partly real and partly an artifact of redistricting.
 - **ACS 5-year estimates smooth across 5 years.** The "2024" vintage is really 2020–2024.
 - **Disability data is published at tract level in Texas**, not block group.
 The pipeline applies the tract-level rate uniformly to every block group in the tract.
 This is documented in the output.
 - **LODES injects differential-privacy noise.** Very small block groups can have noisy or undercounted jobs.